AdobeDocs/experience-manager-64.en/help/assets/search-facets.md

   </tr>
   <tr>
    <td width="19%"><p>Fulltext</p> </td>
    <td width="48%">Search predicate to perform full text search on an entire asset node.
-It is mapped with the <span class="code">jcr</span>:<span class="code">contains</span> operator.
+It is mapped with the <code>jcr</code>:<code>contains</code> operator.
 You can specify a relative path if you want to perform a full text search on a specific part of the asset node.</td>
    <td width="31%">
     <ul>
      <li>Label</li>